 At Santiago Canyon College, long-term plans are developed similarly to short-term plans, and exist in a variety of interconnected processes and documents.
 Department Planning Portfolios (DPP) and Program Reviews are the root documents that form the college's Educational Master Plan and serve to align planning with resource allocation.
 The allocation of resources is determined through a formal participatory governance process.
 The Planning and Institutional Effectiveness (PIE) committee is the participatory governance committee that is charged with the task of ensuring resource allocation is tied to planning.
 Through its planning cycle, the PIE committee receives resource requests from all college units and ensures that each request aligns with the college mission, college goals, program reviews, and DPPs.
-All requests are then ranked by the PIE committee, placed on a college-wide prioritized list of resource requests, and forwarded to the college budget committee for review.
-If the budget committee identifies available funds, those funds are noted on the prioritized list, and sends the list back to the PIE committee.
-Ultimately, the PIE committee forwards the prioritized list, along with the budget committee's identification of available funds, to College Council for approval of the annual budget.
+All requests are then ranked by the PIE committee for review.
+If the budget committee identifies available funds, those funds are noted on the prioritized list, and sent back to the PIE committee.
+The PIE committee then forwards the prioritized list, along with the budget committee's identification of available funds, to College Council for approval of the annual budget.

-District Operations: District Operations and district wide services may also require additional funding to implement new initiatives in support of the colleges and the district as a whole.
-FRC will evaluate requests for such funds on a case-by-case basis and submit a recommendation to the Chancellor.
+District Services: District Services and Institutional Costs may also require additional funding to implement new initiatives in support of the colleges and the district as a whole.
+POE will evaluate budget augmentation requests and forward a recommendation to District Council.
+District Council may then refer such requests to FRC for funding consideration.